aktos-io/scada.js/doc/CouchDB/replication.md

 }
 ```

-> Duplicate same replication document and swap the `source` with `target` for a two way replication.
+> **Two way replication**: Duplicate the same replication document and swap the `source` and the `target` for a two way replication.

+## Tips for Common Pitfalls

+1. If you reach the Web GUI by port forwarding, adding the replication task
+via GUI simply may fail because target database url might be constructed erroneously.

+    FIX: After creating your replication task, edit the replication document and
+    fix the target url port.